 In my teens, working as a photographers assistant I dabbled with dark room processing, commercial photography, weddings and also the developing & printing of Cibachrome for specialist surveyors.

-Later in life working as an 'IT' Trainer I was offered an opportunity to deliver a Photography Course and has not looked back, now I dedicate a significant amount of my spare time to creating and delivering Photography course material.
+Later in life working as an 'IT' Trainer I was offered an opportunity to deliver a Photography Course and have not looked back.

-My own photography interests include 'Near Infrared Photography’,‘Black and White’ and with a preference for derelict Industrial structures as subjects.
+My own photography interests include 'Near Infrared Photography’,‘Black and White’, 'Long Shutter Speed' and with a preference for derelict Industrial structures as subjects.

-I currently use much of my spare time adapting and improving my course content in order to ensure the courses remain current, informative and fun and hopefully inspire people to develop their own style and interest in photography.
+Much of my spare time is used to adapt and improving my course content in order to ensure the courses remain current, informative and fun and hopefully inspire people to develop their own style, creativity and interest in photography.

 So why is there a need to learn about photography?